 Soil health (biological, physical, and chemical) has been a popular focus with emphasis on utilizing no-till and cover crops in eastern Nebraska.
 However, a more diverse crop rotation is often left out of the discussion as a way to improve soil health.
-The corn-soybean rotation is the most widely utilized cropping systems in eastern Nebraska.
+The corn-soybean rotation is the most widely utilized cropping system in eastern Nebraska.
 Despite the potential benefits adding a third or fourth crop to this rotation to improve soil health, few farmers in eastern Nebraska have because of various adoption barriers.
+Winter wheat is a strong consideration to be added to the rotation.